BjoernBoss/arger/README.md

 *		depending on the defined reach)
 *	Note: for options, allows the option only to be used for the group and any children */ arger::PartOf(std::initializer_list<arger::Ref> refs);

+/* configure the group/config to group the listed flags and options by used sub-groups
+*		(i.e. list optional flags under the corresponding userss)
+*	Note: defaults to false for reduced mode and to true for normal mode
+*	Note: is inherited by child groups, if they do not overwrite it themselves */ arger::GroupOptions(bool normal);
+arger::GroupOptions(bool normal, bool reduced);
 ```

 ## Common Command Line Mode